Few things in life are more joyous than the first few days of Spring after a long Winter.

 Though as much as we love those comfort foods, every year when spring rolls around and fruits and vegetables start coming into season, we ditch those heavy meals for lighter (and healthier) options that seem to almost cleanse our bodies and give us life anew.
 (Essentially we start inhaling peas and pineapples on a pseudo-detox after eating nothing but cream cheese-based foods for 4 months.
 Sorry, not sorry.)

 If you’re craving those nutrient-dense foods, too, mark your calendars for the first weekend in April when the Hub City Farmer’s Market opens for the season!
 Open every Saturday morning from 8:00am-Noon, come shop local produce, meats, dairy, bread, and artisan goods.

 The HCFM is perhaps one of the best ways to get to know our town.
 Meet the farmers and artisans dedicated to providing quality goods to the greater-Spartanburg area, and chat with some locals for expert recommendations for things to do while you’re visiting.

-Or visit The Shed at Strawberry Hill USA in Chesnee, SC for red, ripe, and ready-to-eat peaches and other seasonal fruits!
+And springtime means the kickoff of ready-to-eat peaches!
+The Shed at Strawberry Hill USA in Chesnee offers some of the reddest and ripest peaches and seasonal fruits in the entire Upstate.
 Try before you buy at the fruit sampling table, order an all-American hot dog and banana split at their cafe & ice cream parlor, then enjoy the fresh air as you spend a lazy afternoon in one of their rocking chairs.